Gbelda/vue-todolist/README.md

 # To do list.
-a simple to do list app.\
+a simple to do list app made with HTML + Javascript.\